 Are you involved in a sporting organisation negotiating a high-value sponsorship agreement?

-Perhaps you are seeking advice on the licensing of your organisation’s intellectual property?
-Or maybe you are looking to develop your overarching governance or disciplinary code?
+Perhaps you are seeking advice on the licensing of your organisation’s intellectual property, or looking to develop your overarching governance or disciplinary code.

-Snedden Hall & Gallop are your sports lawyers in Canberra.
-Whether operating at the local or elite level, we understand the unique complexities faced by sporting organisations and can aid in navigating through all industry related matters.
+We are your sports lawyers in Canberra.
+Whether operating at the local or elite level, we understand the unique complexities faced by sporting organisations and can help you to navigate through all industry-related matters.

 Commercial contracts and agreements

-We can help you prepare clear and precise professional contracts specific to the sporting industry in the areas of:
+We can help you prepare clear and precise professional contracts specific to the sporting industry, including in the areas of:

 We will help you assess the circumstances associated with your specific organisational structure, your sport and the risks, and take into account whether your contracts require local, national or international aspects.

 Sport in Australia can be big business – particularly in some of the high-spectator internationally renowned football codes, as well as cricket, netball and athletics.